skx/runme/README.md

 ## Overview

-Given the following code-block you'll see three things:
+In the following code-block you'll see three things:

+* A shell has been defined for the code-block.
+   * `/bin/bash` in this case
+* The block has been given a name.
+   * `test` in this case.
+* A command, or series of commands, to execute has been listed.
+   * `uptime` in this case.

 ````
 ```/bin/bash test